ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

    RUN_TASK_GET_OBS_MRMS="FALSE"
    RUN_TASK_GET_OBS_NDAS="FALSE"

-If users have access to NOAA HPSS but have not pre-staged the data, they can simply set the ``RUN_TASK_GET_OBS_*`` tasks to "TRUE", and the machine will attempt to download the appropriate data from NOAA HPSS.
+If users have access to NOAA :term:`HPSS` but have not pre-staged the data, they can simply set the ``RUN_TASK_GET_OBS_*`` tasks to "TRUE", and the machine will attempt to download the appropriate data from NOAA HPSS.
 The ``*_OBS_DIR`` paths must be set to the location where users want the downloaded data to reside.

 Users who do not have access to NOAA HPSS and do not have the data on their system will need to download :term:`CCPA`, :term:`MRMS`, and :term:`NDAS` data manually from collections of publicly available data, such as the ones listed `here <https://dtcenter.org/nwp-containers-online-tutorial/publicly-available-data-sets>`__.